zobayer098/hackathon2025/README.md

     * In the [Azure Portal](https://portal.azure.com/), navigate to your environment's resource group.
 The name will be `rg-[your environment name]`.
 Here, you should see your container app, storage account, and all of the other [resources](#resources) that are created in the deployment.
     * In the [Azure AI Foundry Portal](https://ai.azure.com/), select your project.
 If you navigate to the Assistants tab, you should be able to view your new assistant, named `agent-template-assistant`.
 If you navigate to the Models and Endpoints tab, you should see your AI Services connection with your model deployments.

-7. (Optional) If you make further modification to the app code, you can deploy the updated version with:

-    ```shell
-    azd deploy
-    ```
-    You can get more detailed output with the ```--debug``` parameter.
-    ```shell
-    azd deploy --debug
-    ```
-    >**Important:**
-    >
-    >Check carefully for any errors during deployment and the startup phase of the Azure Container App.
-If the container fails to start correctly after deployment, the application changes you made will not take effect, and Azure Container Apps will continue serving requests from the previous stable revision.

-8. (Optional) You can use a local development server to test app changes locally.
+7. (Optional) You can use a local development server to test app changes locally.
 To do so, follow the steps in [local deployment server](#local-development-server) after your app is deployed.

+8. (Optional) Follow this [tutorial](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task) to build your changes into a Docker image and deploy to Azure Container App.

 ## Resource Clean-up